azerothcore/azerothcore-wotlk/docker/authserver/README.md

 2) You need to first build the [AzerothCore Build Image](https://github.com/FrancescoBorzi/azerothcore-wotlk/tree/docker-server/docker/build).

+3) You have to copy the file `docker/authserver/authserver.conf.dist` and rename it to `docker/authserver/authserver.conf`.
+Then open it and change the values where needed (you may need to change the DB port).

 ## Building the container image

 To build the container image you have to be in the **main** folder of your local AzerothCore sources directory.